jgrot/grotlib/python/kspcalc/doc/source/ksp.rst

 The current list of commands is:

 **craft**
-  Analyze a craft's DV
+  Analyze a craft's DV.

 **dvMap**
-  Compute a DV map based on a maneuvers file
+  Compute a DV map based on a maneuvers file.

 **dvOrbit**
-  Compute DV to get into a circular orbit at an altitude
+  Compute DV to get into a circular orbit at an altitude.

+**fly**
+  Load a stage file, fly it straight up using the polar motion solver, and see what happens.

 **g**
-  Compute gravitational acceleration of a body at an altitude
+  Compute gravitational acceleration of a body at an altitude.

+**jump**
+  Solve analytical (experimental) expression for the thrust or amount of fuel needed to launch a craft to a certain altitude.

 **orbitV**
-  Compute speed at a circular orbit around a body
+  Compute speed at a circular orbit around a body.

+**plotfuncs**
+  Plot the functors currently used in the various models of kspcalc.

+**uconv**
+  Perform a unit conversion.

 API
 ---